Natashina/Pewlett-Hackard-Analysis/README.md

 1.2 I've found the following example in order to deal with duplicates. https://stackoverflow.com/questions/19432913/select-info-from-table-where-row-has-max-date To eliminate duplicates at first I tried to use GROUP BY first name and last_name.
 However, the result was not correct, because these are not unique.
 There are some people in the company with exactly the same firt name and last name but different employee number.
-Here is example of my code:
+Here is example of Query (approach 1):

 SELECT  rt.emp_no,
 		rt.first_name,